rabiaedayilmaz/manga-multimodal-rag/README.md

 * PDF-to-Image Conversion: Manga volumes are split into page-level image panels with metadata.

-* Image/Text Retrieval: Qdrant is used for similarity search using DSE (global embedding) or ColBERT (token-level).
+* Image/Text Retrieval: Qdrant is used for similarity search using jinaai/jina-embeddings-v4.

-* MaxSim Reranking: Improves accuracy by reranking top-k results based on token-wise similarity (ColBERT-style).
+* MaxSim Reranking: Improves accuracy by reranking top-k results based on token-wise similarity (ColBERT, after patches with clip).

 * Visual QA via VLM: Ask natural language questions to selected panels, powered by MiniCPM-V-4.